aabafizgig/HomelabWebsite/readme.md

 Protocol: SFTP (port 22)

-# In WinSCP, upload to /home/ubuntuserver/ (no sudo needed).
+# In WinSCP, upload to /home/ubuntuserver/

 Then run in SSH: